0

 Don’t be afraid to admit what you don’t know

-You’re a massage therapist.
+You’re a new massage therapist.
 Not a pharmacist, physical therapist, or herbalist.
 You’re a massage therapist.
 You can’t possibly know all the things right out of school.
 (Or ever.)
 You will never know all the answers to all the things right off the top of your head.

 So when you are reading an intake form and it lists a medication or health issue you’ve never heard of, get more information.
 Admit openly, “I’ve never worked with a client with joint hypermobility issues.
 What factors do I need to be extra mindful of?”